 - If you successfully make a call, your iPhone is unlocked

 - If unsuccessful, your phone is locked to the carrier of the first SIM card

-This method is the most reliable and secure way to verify your iDevice.
+This method is a reliable and secure way to verify your iDevice.
 You find the IMEI number in the following ways:

 - From the back of the iPhone

-- (Settings > About), here you can find the IMEI number
+- (Settings > About), here you can see the IMEI number

 - By connecting your iPhone or iPad with a computer and launching iTunes